-- ♣ Bachelor of Commerce: - ♣ Knowledge of Accounting, Finance, Tax Structure - ♣ Development of Environment consciousness - Appreciating Ethics and Values of Life - ♣ Development of Environment consciousness - ♣ Acquiring sense of social responsibility through participation in various extension and outreach activities - ♣ The course has numerous openings in various sectors - ♣ Student may take up Higher studies, or pursue job oriented specialized courses.
+- 4 Appreciating Ethics and Values of Life. - Acquiring sense of social responsibility through participation in various extension and outreach activities. - W The course has numerous openings in various sectors. - 4 Students are equipped to pursue higher studies, or pursue job oriented specialized courses.

-Department Wise Learning Outcomes
+Department-wise Learning Outcomes

-Department of Bengali
+Department of Bengali:

-- ♣ Bengali is our mother language.
-Learning Bengali as a subject would enhance the Bengali culture.
-It helps the students to learn about their Bengali culture deeply. - ♣ This course also includes the history of Bengali language.
-Thus the students would know the origin and evolution of their mother language. - ♣ Through this course the students would learn about ancient and modern Bengali Literature which includes novels, poetry, drama, ancient scriptures. - ♣ This course would develop oral and written communication. - ♣ The course includes Bengali grammars thus would help student to use grammatically correct Bengali language. - ♣ It enhances writing power of the students by analysis of the various styles of poetry and prose. - ☐ It helps to grow awareness about political, economical and social scenarios by reading various prose, poetry, dramas of various centuries.

-☐ It helps to grow awareness about political, economical and social scenarios by reading various prose, poetry, dramas of various centuries. - ♣ Reading various texts and scriptures helps students to increase their ability to analyze human behaviour and human nature. - ♣ It helps to change society's prejudices about religion, caste, gender, region and thus helps to address gender discrimination, asterism etc. - ↓ It helps to develop ethics and values in the students.
+- Bengali is our mother language.
+Learning Bengali as a subject would enhance the Bengali culture. - 4 It helps the students to learn about their Bengali culture deeply. - This course also includes the history of Bengali language.
+Thus the students would know the origin and evolution of their mother language. - Through this course the students would learn about ancient and modern Bengali Literature which includes novels, poetry, drama, ancient scriptures. - H This course would help students develop their oral and written communication skills. - The course includes Bengali grammar and thus would help students use grammatically correct Bengali. - It enhances the writing skill of the students by analysis of the various styles of poetry and prose. - It helps to grow awareness about political, economic and social structures the reading of various prose, poetry, dramas of various centuries. - Reading various texts and scriptures helps students to increase their ability to analyze human behaviour and human nature. - It helps to change society's prejudices about religion, caste, gender, region and thus helps to address gender discrimination, casteism, etc. - 4 It helps to develop ethics and values in the students.

-Department of English
+Department of English: